wazuh/wazuh-documentation/source/cloud-service/cli/index.rst

   Environment '012345678ab' files from 2021-05-07 to 2021-05-07:
   012345678ab/output/alerts/2021/05/07/012345678ab_output_alerts_20210507T1040_mXSoDTf5Pgyr8b8D.json.gz

-Downloading archived data
+Downloading archive data
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This command downloads in the `/home/test` directory the archived data files of the environment `012345678ab` between the specified dates.
+This command downloads in the `/home/test` directory the archive data files of the environment `012345678ab` between the specified dates.

 .. code-block:: console